zenbones-theme/zenbones.nvim/doc/zenbones.md

 ## Configuration

-Configuration is only available for neovim.
+Configuration is only available for Neovim.
 There are two ways to set configuration.
 First:

 ```vim